 This is a disease that requires ongoing treatment and management.
 No one can fight the power of addiction alone.
 Although there is no specific cure for addiction, there are various effective treatment methods.
 There are many ways to manage the disease, and most importantly, take back control of your life.

 As mentioned before, addiction is a chronic disease very similar to diabetes and cancer.
 The best way to treat addiction long-term is through disease management.
 This consists of therapies, support groups, and medications.

 It is important to note, that without these effective forms of treatment and disease management methods, the probability of relapse is extremely high.
 Our ultimate goal is to provide the path of recovery and reduce the rate of relapse.

 Who Can Benefit From Sana Lake’s Services?

 We also offer resources that can help those who have struggling loved ones.
 For instance, children of individuals who suffer from SUDs can find hope and help here at Sana Lake.

 Individuals who suffer from the following substance use disorders can receive the help they need through professional treatment here at Sana Lake:

 Don’t Wait!
 Call Today for Addiction Treatment

-If you or your loved one would like to seek treatment for a mental health condition and substance abuse, take the first step today by speaking with one of our representatives, by contacting us at (855) 745-3336.
+If you or your loved one would like to seek treatment for a substance use disorder, take the first step today.
+Speak with one of our representatives, by contacting us here.
 We are committed to helping you take back control of your life today!